-A stage 0 tumor is not true cancer.
-It contains abnormal cells called high-grade dysplasia and is really a type of pre-cancer.
+A stage 0 tumor contains abnormal cells called high-grade dysplasia and is a type of pre-cancer.
 The abnormal cells look like cancer cells, but they are only found in the inner layer of cells lining the esophagus (the epithelium).
 They have not grown into deeper layers of the esophagus.
 This stage is often diagnosed when someone with Barrett’s esophagus has a routine biopsy.

 Options for treatment typically include endoscopic treatments such as photodynamic therapy (PDT), radiofrequency ablation (RFA), or endoscopic mucosal resection (EMR).
 Long-term follow-up with frequent upper endoscopy is very important after endoscopic treatment to continue to look for pre-cancer (or cancer) cells in the esophagus.